romz-pl/yumbo/doc/yumbo.md

 ## :green[Objectives]
-The project has two objectives.
-Firstly, it is necessary to verify that the schedule is in compliance with the constraints of the business rules.
-In this regard, the following business rules must be taken into account: the permitted number of working hours per day, the availability of experts, and the holidays of experts and public holidays.
-Secondly, once the existence of the schedule has been checked, the daily schedule must be generated.
-It is assumed that the smallest working time unit is one quarter hour.
-This assumption is made in the understanding that during a standard working day, an expert's engagement with tasks is constrained to a maximum of 32 tasks, with each task requiring a duration of precisely one quarter hour.
+The project has two goals.
+The first is to verify that the schedule meets the constraints of the business rules.
+The current version of Yumbo takes into account the following business rules: the allowed number of working hours per day, the availability of experts, and the experts' vacations and holidays.
+Second, once the existence of the schedule has been verified, the daily schedule must be generated.
+It is assumed that the smallest working time unit is a quarter of an hour.
+This assumption is made with the understanding that during a standard working day, an expert's engagement with the task is not shorter than a quarter of an hour.

 ## :green[Planning horizon]